QuickTake:

 But “the fact I have taken the risk to articulate it openly in court and, on the record, also should suggest to you that I’ve made a thoughtful and deliberative decision,” Kasubhai said.

-First in July and then in August, the federal Department of Justice submitted letters seeking voter-roll data to include personally identifiable information about all the state’s voters, including driver’s license numbers and address information.
+First in July and then in August, the federal Department of Justice submitted letters seeking voter-roll data to include personally identifiable information about all the state’s voters, including address information, date of birth, and driver’s license number or the last four digits of the registered voter’s Social Security number.

 In a Eugene courtroom Wednesday, an attorney representing Our Oregon, an economic and social justice advocacy group, noted that the federal Department of Justice has filed similar lawsuits seeking voter-roll data in 24 states and sent a larger number of letters demanding the data.